+www.uis.edu/hdc/

-www.uis.edu/hdc Email: hdc@uis.edu
+Email: hdc@uis.edu

-Office Phone: (217) 206-6504 Office Location: BRK 332
+Office Location: BRK 332

 The Department of Human Development Counseling offers three accredited areas of study: 1) clinical mental health counseling; 2) marriage, couple, and family counseling; and 3) school counseling.
 These areas of study allow graduates to provide counseling and consulting services at a professional level in a wide variety of environments.
 Career options for graduates in the clinical mental health and marriage, couple, and family counseling areas include counseling in mental health, correctional, social welfare, rehabilitative, and human relations agencies, institutions, and environments.
-The school counseling area of study is approved by the Illinois State Board of Education and prepares candidates for Type 73 School Service Personnel certification.
+The school counseling area of study is approved by the Illinois State Board of Education and prepares candidates for a Professional Educator License with a School Counseling endorsement.
 Since opportunities for employment within each of these areas of study vary widely, prospective students should consult an advisor before choosing a career option.

 The Council for Accreditation of Counseling and Related Educational Programs (CACREP) has accredited the community counseling (now clinical mental health counseling), school counseling, and marriage, couple and family counseling areas of study.
-Successful completion of the curriculum for these areas of study leads to eligibility for national certification through the National Board of Certified Counselors, state licensure as a Licensed Professional Counselor, and/or school counselor licensure.
+Successful completion of the curriculum for these areas of study leads to eligibility for certification through the National Board of Certified Counselors, and/or state licensure as a Licensed Professional Counselor.

-Students who are pursuing or have completed the M.A. degree in the marriage, couple and family counseling area of study may develop an individualized course of study that may qualify them for membership in the International Association of Marriage and Family Counselors (IAMFC), the American Association for Marriage and Family Therapy (AAMFT), and/or licensure as a marriage and family therapist.
-This opportunity may involve additional preparation beyond the M.A. degree before the student is eligible to submit an application for licensure.
+Students who are pursuing or have completed the M.A. degree in the marriage, couple and family counseling area of study may apply for membership in the International Association of Marriage and Family Counselors (IAMFC), the American Association for Marriage and Family Therapy (AAMFT), and/or licensure as a marriage and family therapist.
+Consultation with the department's marriage, couple and family counseling area coordinator is required.